Virginia Tech Data & Information Overview

 - Retention and Graduation Rates

 - Average Earnings

 College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.

-Virginia Tech landed the #73 spot in College Factual's 2022 ranking of best overall colleges in the United States.
-The higher ed experts analyzed 2,576 colleges and universities across the nation to determine this ranking.
+Virginia Tech is ranked #48 out of 2,241 schools in the nation for overall quality on College Factual's 2023 Best Colleges list.
 This lands it a coveted spot in the top 5% of all colleges and universities in the country.
-This is an improvement over the previous year, when Virginia Tech held the #88 spot on the Best Overall Colleges list.
+This is an improvement over the previous year, when Virginia Tech held the #73 spot on the Best Overall Colleges list.

 Is It Hard to Get Into Virginia Tech?

 If you're applying to Virginia Tech you'll face some tough competition, since the school's acceptance rate is only 66%.
 Definitely don't wait until the last minute to submit your application, since applying early may be in your favor.

 About 83% of students accepted to Virginia Tech submitted their SAT scores.
 When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 590 and 680.
 Math scores were between 580 and 690.

 The student to faculty ratio at Virginia Tech is about average at 14 to 1.
 This ratio is often used to gauge how many students might be in an average class and how much time professors will have to spend with their students on an individual level.
 The national average for this metric is 15 to 1.

 Another measure that is often used to estimate how much access students will have to their professors is how many faculty members are full-time.
 The idea here is that part-time faculty tend to spend less time on campus, so they may not be as available to students as full-timers.